yunbum-kook/ybkook.github.io/_pages/courseworks.md

 ## Introduction to Graph Theory (MAS477)
 * __Note__
-	* __(Change) Lecture notes and homeworks can't be uploaded on the Internet due to potential copyright issue.
+	* __(Change) Lecture notes and assignments are not publicly available anymore due to potential copyright issues.
 Please email me for access to them.__
 	* These lecture notes and homework solutions are typed up by myself, so they possibly have some typos or errors.
 Feel free to correct me.
 * __Lecture Notes__
 	* Basics and Tree